-As a consequence, reciprocity takes on a significant role and can influence partners’ reactions to future offenses.
+As a result, reciprocity takes on a significant role and can influence partners’ reactions to future offenses.
 Not only ongoing but also past behaviors play a role in expectations and attributions that predict responses between partners.

 Also, the ability to apologize and empathize has been found to be a good predictor of individual-level forgiveness.
 Commitment, closeness and fewer tendencies to exhibit negative emotional reactions to life stressors are also positively associated with relationships level forgiveness.

-Individual perceptions of trust and constructive management of conflicts are also functions of willingness to forgive as discussed elsewhere by Rusbult in terms of “accommodate rather than retaliate response” (1991).
-Reactions to transgressions evolve into patterns overtime where actual and perceived responses create expectations about future conflict resolutions (Hoyt, Fincham, McCullough, Maio, &Davila, 2005).
+Individual perceptions of trust and constructive management of conflicts are also functions of willingness to forgive, as discussed elsewhere by Rusbult in terms of “accommodate rather than retaliate response” (1991).
+Reactions to transgressions evolve into patterns over time where actual and perceived responses create expectations about future conflict resolutions (Hoyt, Fincham, McCullough, Maio & Davila, 2005).